 - Incorporate Yoga and meditation 1-2 times/week for a complete mind/body workout.
 The essence of yoga is that it teaches us to breathe, feel, listen to our bodies, stay present, and let go of judgment, competition, and expectation.
 These are all important elements in reducing stress and becoming happier in our own bodies.

-Avoiding stress is probably impossible, but more than likely boring.
+Avoiding stress is probably impossible, and more than likely boring.
 Good stress can create the richness that we crave, and help facilitate growth and new experiences.
 Bad stress, on the other hand, will make us sick – literally.
 It will age us and make us feel incompetent.
 Being aware of how our stress is affecting us, and where it is coming from, is where our attention should be placed.
 The next time you find yourself in a situation causing stress, take a moment and be aware of your response.
 Is it helping or hurting?